cornell-c2s2/ece5745_sec7/docs/index.md

 The first step is to start access `ecelinux`.
 You can use VS Code for working at the command line.
 We won’t need to use Linux applications with a GUI, so there is no need to use X2go, MobaXterm, or Mac Terminal with XQuartz.
-Once you are at the ecelinux prompt, source the C2S2 setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.
+Once you are at the ecelinux prompt, source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.

-    % source setup-c2s2.sh
+    % source setup-ece5745.sh.sh
     % mkdir -p $HOME/ece5745
     % cd $HOME/ece5745
     % git clone https://github.com/cornell-c2s2/ece5745_sec7.git sec7
     % cd sec7
     % TOPDIR=$PWD

-Test, Evaluate, and Pickle the Design
+Test and Pickle the Design
 --------------------------------------------------------------------------

 The first step is always to verify that our design works before we start evaluating it.
 There is no sense in running the flow if the design is incorrect!
+For this discussion, we will be using the fixed latency iterative multiplier from Lab 1.
+In addition, we will be dumping the test benches in Verilog, so that we may use them again in OpenLANE

     % mkdir -p $TOPDIR/sim/build
     % cd $TOPDIR/sim/build
-    % pytest ../lab1_imul
+    % pytest ../lab1_imul/test/IntMulFixed_test.py --test-verilog --dump-vtb

-The tests are for verification.
-We probably also want to do some preliminary design-space exploration of execution time in cycles using an evaluation simulator.
-You can run the evaluation simulator for our fixed-latency and variable-latency multipliers like this:

-    % cd $TOPDIR/sim/build
-    % ../lab1_imul/imul-sim --impl fixed --input small --stats --translate --dump-vtb
-    % ../lab1_imul/imul-sim --impl var   --input small --stats --translate --dump-vtb

-You should now have the Verilog that we want to push through the ASIC flow along with Verilog test benches that can be used for power analysis.
+You should now have the Verilog that we want to push through the ASIC flow along with Verilog test benches that can be used for gate-level simulation.
-The test bench uses a stream of 50 inputs where each input is small random number.
-Make a note of the execution time in cycles and the average latency per multiply transaction for each design on your handout.
 Take a quick look at the final Verilog RTL and test benches.

     % cd $TOPDIR/sim/build
     % less IntMulFixed__pickled.v
-    % less IntMulVar__pickled.v
     % less IntMulFixed_imul-fixed-small_tb.v.cases
     % less IntMulVar_imul-var-small_tb.v.cases

-Generating an ASIC Flow
+Switching over to OpenLANE
 --------------------------------------------------------------------------

 In agile ASIC design, we usually prefer building _chip generators_